 Confirmation of supervision by a DP faculty member

-Deadline: Applications from prospective doctoral students for winter semester 2018/19 will be accepted until September 30, 2018.
+Deadline: Applications from prospective doctoral students for winter semester 2020/21 will be due until end of November 2020.

 Intelligent Systems and Business Informatics (Faber, Friedrich, Jannach, Schekotihin): Knowledge Acquisition and Representation, Model-based Diagnosis, Recommender Systems, Consumer Buying Behavior and Decision Support, Mission Planning, Mass Customization, Semantic Web, Engineering of Intelligent Systems, Declarative Languages and Systems, Explainable Artificial Intelligence, Context- and Ontology-Based Data Access and Integration.